gabekole/m3u8Downloader/README.md

 ---

-## 🧑‍💻 Author
+## Author

-Built by [Your Name] — feel free to contribute or fork!
+Built by gabekole — feel free to contribute or fork!

 ---

-Would you like a companion `package.json` or a `.bat` launcher to simplify startup?